christianschmitz/play123/README.md

 * a linux system
 * bash
 * mpg123 (tested with versions 1.16.0 and 1.23.8)
-* netcat and ssh when using network functionality
+* ssh when using network functionality

 ## Todo